HV007/LaserTanks/Readme.md

 4. Enjoy!

 # Game Play
-Refer to `Game_Play.pdf` to know about the various rules and features of the game.
+Refer to `LaserTank.pdf` to know about the various rules and features of the game.
 (Although its quite simple: shoot and kill)

 # Resources
 1. A very comprehensive and easy-to-use tutorial for SDL: [Lazy Foo' Productions](https://lazyfoo.net/tutorials/SDL/index.php)